ton-community/ton-docs/docs/develop/companies/outsource.md

 If you are fully prepared to become an outsourced agent for TON Ecosystem, promote your company through [PR](https://github.com/ton-community/ton-docs/pulls).
 :::

-Discover TON development teams for your project
+Discover 3-d party development teams for your TON project

 * [Astralyx](#astralyx)
 * [Blockczech R&D Lab](#blockczech-rd-lab)